 — Oddschanger (@Oddschanger) July 24, 2018

 Luis Figo was signed by Florentino Perez for €62 million after winning the presidential elections in 2000 while more recently, Kepa Arrizabalaga (€80 million) and Thomas Party (€50 million) arrived at Chelsea and Arsenal respectively.
-Lionel Messi’s desire to leave Barcelona last year did not materialize largely on the very grounds of this issue.
+Lionel Messi’s desire to leave Barcelona under Bartomeu did not materialize largely on the very grounds of this issue.

 Official statement by La Liga.
 They side with Barcelona in Leo Messi contract battle: “Current deal is still valid and paying release clause for €700m is the only way out”. 🛑